Continuous Glucose Monitors (CGM)

 Resupply Services

-Ten days before you are eligible for a resupply, our IU Health CGM team will make contact with you to place an order.
+Ten days before you are eligible for a resupply, our IU Health CGM team will make contact with you to place your resupply order.

 Our team has a deep understanding of patient qualifications, billing and compliance regulations.
 We gather all necessary information for prompt prescription and insurance coverage processing.